 “Space Oddity” became one of the biggest and most distinctive hits of the summer of 1969, and although it would be another three years before Bowie ever scaled such heights again, still it remains one of the best loved songs of his entire career.

 The album that accompanied it, too, remains a career high for the artist, no matter how many other peaks he has scaled since then.

 Early failure and the need for a hit

-Originally released in the U.K. as David Bowie and in America as Man Of Words, Man Of Music, but better-known now under its reissued title of Space Oddity, Bowie’s second LP is set for the full 40th-anniversary reissue works in November, a double pack that will match the original 1969 LP with a second disc stuffed with rarities, alternate versions and eight unreleased cuts.
+Originally released in the U.K. as David Bowie and in America as Man Of Words, Man Of Music, but better-known now under its reissued title of Space Oddity, Bowie’s second LP is the full 40th-anniversary reissue works, a double pack that will match the original 1969 LP with a second disc stuffed with rarities, alternate versions and eight unreleased cuts.

 There was a time, however, when nobody gave a fig for the record, and Bowie himself was seriously considering kicking his whole career in the head, and that despite — again — having scored the first, and one of the biggest ever, hit of his entire career.

 The young David Bowie “was not the tough, smart cookie he is today,” journalist Julie Burchill wrote in The Face in 1983.
 “His ... ambitions at the time were ‘to act in a musical and dance in a film.’”
 He was a self-obsessed, unsuccessful youngster, and the succession of failed record deals that lay behind him did not hold out any promise that that dour scenario might change any time soon.”